County commits $20 million for Mote aquarium

-SARASOTA — After two years of asking, Mote Marine finally got the commitment Wednesday they’d been seeking from Sarasota County.
+SARASOTA — After two years of asking, Mote Marine finally received the commitment they’d been seeking from Sarasota County.

 A unanimous board of County Commission agreed to commit $20 million to Mote Marine’s ambitious plan for an aquarium at Nathan Benderson Park in the vicinity of University Parkway and Interstate 75.